-- r) 5 % at 20 % ownership and an investment of at least 1 million EUR (or similar amount). - s) Lower rate if distributing company cannot deduct distribution for tax purposes and there is 10% ownership for at least 6 months before decision on distribution. - t) 10% only applies to certain interests. - u) Zero rate at 50 % ownership and an investment of at least 2 million EUR (or similar amount in Danish or Armenian currency). - 5 % at 10 % ownership and an investment of at least 100,000 EUR (or a similar amount in Danish or Armenian currency). - x) A tax treaty awaits ratification. - y) A protocol awaits ratification. - According to domestic rules either a 10 % direct ownership is required or the distributing company must be a group company.
+- r) 5 % at 20 % ownership and an investment of at least 1 million EUR (or similar amount). - s) Lower rate if distributing company cannot deduct distribution for tax purposes and there is 10% ownership for at least 6 months before decision on distribution. - t) 10% only applies to certain interests. - u) Zero rate at 50 % ownership and an investment of at least 2 million EUR (or similar amount in Danish or Armenian currency). - v) 5 % at 10 % ownership and an investment of at least 100,000 EUR (or a similar amount in Danish or Armenian currency). - x) 0 % at 10 % direct ownership for at least 365 days. - y) 5% at 15% direct ownership for at least 365 days - According to domestic rules either a 10 % direct ownership is required or the distributing company must be a group company cf. page 11.
 A transparency rule may apply. - According to domestic rules withholding tax on interest only applies to interest payments from a controlled Danish company to a foreign company.
 "Control" is defined as ownership of more than 50 % of the share capital or votes.
-No withholding tax applies if the foreign company is protected by either the EU Interest/Royalty Directive or a tax treaty with Denmark (reduction/ waiver) or if the foreign company is controlled by a Danish company or by another foreign company in a tax treaty country imposing CFC taxation on the received interest or if the receiving foreign company is taxed thereon with at least 3/4 of the Danish corporate tax rate.
+No withholding tax applies if the foreign company is protected by either the EU Interest/Royalty Directive or a tax treaty with Denmark (reduction/waiver) or if the foreign company is controlled by a Danish company or by another foreign company in a tax treaty country imposing CFC taxation on the received interest or if the receiving foreign company is taxed thereon with at least 3/4 of the Danish corporate tax rate.

+KrestoKreston Danmark f.m.b.a.

-Kreston Danmark f.m.b.a. c/o Statsautoriseret Revisor Jan Christiansen Vestre Engvej 3 .
+c/o Statsautoriseret Revisor Jan Christiansen Vestre Engvej 3 .
 DK-5400 Bogense Phone +45 64 81 22 33 www.kreston.dk . krestondanmark@kreston.dk